 Lamlash is home to a monument commemorating the Highland Clearances which hit the population of Arran hard.
 Between 1829 and 1840, 300 islanders were cleared from the crofts they’d farmed their entire lives to make way for sheep and deer.
 Many sailed to Canada to start a new life in a strange, foreign land.

 We were distracted by the gorgeous views en route though and made a couple of quick photo stops to snap Ailsa Craig and Pladda Island and lighthouse.

-It had been another brilliant Scottish adventure and we sailed away from Arran wishing we could have stayed a few days longer.
+It’d been another brilliant Scottish adventure.
+We sailed away from Arran wishing we could have stayed longer.
 There was still Goat Fell (Arran’s highest mountain) waiting to be climbed and the distillery just crying out for us to tour it to stock up on Arran Gold.
-Plus Mr G had grown quite partial to the island ales having sampled a few back at the hotel so the Isle of Arran Brewery was now a must see attraction for him.
+Plus Mr G had grown quite partial to the island ales, having sampled a few back at the hotel.
+So the Isle of Arran Brewery was now a must see attraction for him.
 I’m like a moth to a light-bulb when it comes to scented soaps and candles and regretted missing out on a visit to the lovely Arran Aromatics shop.
-And last but not least there are still a gazillion other fascinating historical sites on the island crying out for a visit so you could say that Arran is unfinished business for us.
+And last but not least there are still a gazillion other fascinating historical sites on the island crying out for a visit.
+You could say that Arran is unfinished business for us.

-As I pore over my increasingly hectic travel calendar looking for a small window of opportunity I’m hoping that 2017 turns out to be the year that we finally manage to complete our Arran must see list.
+I’m hoping 2017 turns out to be the year we return to Arran to complete our must see list.

 P.S.
 It was – yippee.
 Here’s what we got up to.